iqbal167/py-fastapi-starter/README.md

 # Ensure:
 # ✅ SECRET_KEY is set securely
-# ✅ DEBUG is disabled
+# ✅ DEBUG is disabled in production
 # ✅ Production database is configured
 # ✅ Log level is appropriate
+# ✅ All containers run as non-root
 ```

 ## File Structure